-To provide clarity with the greater organization, ACC’s maintain a number of documents or artifacts which describe their aims, their relationship to other Circles and a description of the work and assignments (The Backlog).
+To provide clarity, ACC’s maintain a number of documents or artifacts which describe their aims, their relationship to other Circles and a description of the work and assignments (The Backlog).
 The team participates in regular events or meetings designed to keep everyone up to speed, to review and to consider improvements.
-In the true spirit of Agile events are deliberately short and time-boxed because while you are in a meeting you are not doing your job.
+In the true spirit of Agile, events are deliberately short and time-boxed because while you are in a meeting you are not doing your job.

 This article is titled “Death of the Salesman” and while it infers that the traditional sales role is dead, or at least dying, that by no means implies that the function is less important; in fact, the reverse is true.
 Sales is the lifeblood of every organization and therefore of vital importance.
 But due to the rapidly changing landscape and the increasingly complex nature of products and customers, many sales organizations are failing to meet demands.

 Poor performing sales teams and high turnover of sales people is a symptom of a problem not the cause; applying outdated methods to new circumstances is doomed to fail.
-The Agile Customer Team (ACC) approach provides a strategy for long-term customer retention and sustainability, not just by serving the customer, but by focusing on customer needs and creating a cohesive organization that works together to understand and satisfy them.
+The Agile Customer Circle (ACC) approach provides a strategy for long-term customer retention and sustainability, not just by serving the customer, but by focusing on customer needs and creating a cohesive organization that works together to understand and satisfy them.

 As the saying goes “many hands make light work” but in today’s knowledge-based economy, many brains and different skill sets are required to make businesses successful.
-The key is for those brains and skills not to work alone in separate silos, but together in cross-functional teams with common goals and common values, it doesn’t work to impose rules and regulations.
+The key is for those brains and skills not to work alone in separate silos, but together in cross-functional teams with common goals and common values.

 The use of Agile Lean approaches outside of technology development is still an emerging practice, but those that have tried it have achieved great success by engaging more closely with their customers and having internal structures that work together to serve the customer.
-It’s not the death of the salesman, but the birth of the Agile Customer Team.
+It’s not the death of the salesman, but the birth of the Agile Customer Circle.

 How can Agile Lean House help?